Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Models for Predicting Human Play of Simul taneous-Move Games

 \section{Models for Predicting Human Play of Simul\-taneous-Move Games}

 Formally, a behavioral model is a mapping from a game description $G$ and a vector of parameters $\theta$ to a predicted distribution over each action profile $a$ in $G$, which we denote $\Pr(a \| G, \theta)$.
-In what follows, we define four prominent behavioral models of human play in unrepeated, simultaneous-move games.
+In what follows, we define five prominent behavioral models of human play in unrepeated, simultaneous-move games.\footnote{We focus here on models of behavior in general one-shot, normal-form games.
+We omit models of learning in repeated normal-form games such as impulse-balance equilibrium \citep{selten94}, payoff-sampling equilibrium \citep{osborne98}, action-sampling equilibrium \citep{selten08}, and experience-weighted attraction \citep{camerer99}, and models restricted to single game classes, such as cooperative equilibrium \citep{capraro13}.
+We also omit variants and generalizations of the models we study, such as those introduced by \citet{rogers09}, \citet{weizsacker03}, and \citet{cabrera07}; however, see Section~\ref{sec:variations}, where we systematically explored a particular space of variants.}